 Stir the bowl periodically over the next 30 minutes.

-The bottom oven of the PAX is where you’re going to spend the majority of your time during your cleaning sessions.
-Start by cleaning the oven and the area under the mouthpiece using cotton swabs dipped in alcohol.
+The bottom oven of the PAX is where you’re going to spend the majority of your time during your cleaning sessions because that’s where a lot of the goop inevitably ends up.

 Squeeze most of the alcohol out of the cotton swabs before using them; it isn’t wise to leave a lot of standing liquid in the PAX 3.
 When both areas are clean, dip your long brush or pipe in alcohol and run it down the length of the vapor path.
 When you’re done, the oven and vapor path should be clean and shiny.

-You should be able to see through the vapor path easily when holding the PAX 3 up to a light source.
-If you’ve owned your PAX 3 for a while, there may still be a little discoloration in the oven after cleaning.
+Just note that if you’ve owned your PAX 3 for a while, there may still be a little discoloration in the oven after cleaning.
 That doesn’t affect the performance of your device, and it simply means that you’ve been getting good use out of it.